concur/developer.concur.com/reference/spend-category-codes.markdown

 ---

-Spend Category Codes are used in web services calls in multiple Concur Connect APIs.
+The following table lists Spend Category codes that are used in several of the Concur APIs.

-####  Spend Category Code List:

 |  Code |  Name |